Opinions, suggestions, recommendations or ideas found on our site are applied at your own risk.

 Never downgrade a computer's OS

-As the industry moves forward with newer hardware and operating system, older hardware becomes obsolete.
-The above image and note is one example, another would be printers.
-Many older printers may not work on newer computers - Period.
+As the industry moves forward with newer hardware and operating system, older hardware becomes obsolete, example; older printers may not work on newer computers - Period.

 Manufacturers simply do not (re)write software and/or drivers for old hardware.